t7y/developer-bootcamp-2024/project-3-blinks/README.md

 npm i
 anchor build
-anchor test --skip-local-validator --skip-deploy
+anchor test --skip-local-validator --skip-deploy anchor deploy
+# change the prgroam id with the deployed Program Id

 cd ..
 npm run dev

 ```

 You should be able to view the project at [http://localhost:3000](http://localhost:3000) and interact with the blinks at [dial.to](https://dial.to/?action=solana-action:http://localhost:3000/api/vote)